GXY2017/SimpleStockTrader/README.md

 ````
 # Notices in Coding with Pywinauto
 1. Use short-cut keys instead of looking for windows or buttons.
-2. Locate window with window specfications.
+2. Locate window with window specifications instead of general names.

 # Up Coming Tasks
 1. connect to more brokers